 S3E1: Common Questions About Work

 Can you really “do what you love”?
 What about the people who hate their jobs?
 How should I consider a new opportunity, or should I remain faithful where I am now?
-Jeff, Brian, Joanna and Dustin explore these questions and more on the latest episode of The Faith & Work Podcast.
+Jeff Haanen, Brian Gray, Joanna Meyer and Dustin Moody explore these questions and more on the latest episode of The Faith & Work Podcast.

 On a Christian view of “calling”: